All About Adrenal Cancer

 How is adrenal cancer treated?

-Currently, the only known way to cure adrenal cortical cancers is complete surgical removal of the tumor known as an adrenalectomy.
-Unfortunately, this is only possible for some patients with this disease.
-For patients with metastases or cancer invading into other organs, complete removal of the tumor is not possible.
-The best results with surgical resection have been with an en bloc resection, meaning that the entire tumor is removed in one piece.
-This also may include removing the entire kidney on the same side as the adrenal cancer.
-Because of this, it is unusual for adrenal cancers to be removed using a laparoscopic procedure, although as techniques of laparoscopic resection improve, more patients are being treated with this method.
-Occasionally, adrenal cancers will grow into the large blood vessel that carries blood back from the lower body to the heart (the vena cava).
-Even in these cases, complete removal of the cancer can sometimes be performed but will require input from a general surgeon, a urologist, and a vascular surgeon.
+The only way to cure adrenal cortical cancers is to remove the whole tumor.
+This surgery is called an adrenalectomy.
+This is possible for some patients with this disease.
+For patients with metastases or cancer growing into other organs, complete removal of the tumor is not possible.
+The best results are with an en-bloc resection, meaning that the entire tumor is taken out in one piece.
+This also may include taking out the entire kidney on the same side as the adrenal cancer.
+It is unusual for adrenal cancers to be removed using a laparoscopic procedure.
+However, as techniques of laparoscopic resection improve, more patients are being treated with this method.
+Sometimes adrenal cancers will grow into the large blood vessel that carries blood back from the lower body to the heart (the vena cava).
+Even in these cases, complete removal of the cancer can sometimes be done but input from a general surgeon, a urologist, and a vascular surgeon is needed.

-Even in cases where the tumor cannot be removed in its entirety, surgical removal of as much tumor as possible can improve symptoms, particularly if they are due to excessive steroid secretion.
+Even in cases where the whole tumor cannot be removed, surgical removal of as much tumor as possible can improve symptoms, particularly if they are due to excessive steroid secretion.
 Some providers may decide that a patient should be treated with chemotherapy or radiation prior to or after treatment with surgery.
 This depends on the size of the tumor, if there is metastasis, and how successful the surgery was in removing all of the cancer.

-Chemotherapy refers to a group of medications that are given to treat cancer.
+Chemotherapy is a group of medications that are given to treat cancer.
 These medications travel throughout the body to kill cancer cells.
-This is one of the big advantages of chemotherapy.
 If cancer cells have broken off from the tumor and are somewhere else inside the body, chemotherapy has the chance of killing them.

 The most common chemotherapy used in treatment of adrenal cortical cancers is mitotane.
-Mitotane acts to block the hormones produced by the cancer and can also kill adrenal cancer cells.
+Mitotane acts to block the hormones made by the cancer and can also kill adrenal cancer cells.
 Mitotane or other chemotherapy is almost always used when surgery is not possible, or if surgery is done, but some cancer cells remain in the body.
 In many cases, mitotane is also used for patients after surgery, even if all visible cancer has been removed.
-Mitotane is one part of the two most commonly used chemotherapy regimens to treat adrenal cancer.
-The first includes mitotane, etoposide, doxorubicin, and cisplatin.
-The second regimen is mitotane and streptozocin.
-In addition to treating the cancer, mitotane can also suppress the function of your normal adrenal gland, so you may need to take hormone replacement tablets to prevent adrenal insufficiency.
-Your lab work will be monitored to determine if and which hormones are being affected and what supplements you will need to take.
+The two most common chemotherapy regimens are mitotane, etoposide, doxorubicin, and cisplatin or mitotane and streptozocin.
+Mitotane can also suppress the function of your normal adrenal gland, so you may need to take hormone replacements to prevent adrenal insufficiency.
+Your lab work will be monitored to see if and which hormones are being affected and what supplements you will need to take.

-Radiation therapy is not part of the routine management of adrenal cancers, particularly in cases where the cancer is completely removed by surgery.
+Radiation therapy is the use of high-energy x rays to kill cancer cells.
+It is not part often used to treat adrenal cancers.
 Radiation may be used in cases where surgical removal of the cancer is incomplete or in cases where the cancer comes back after surgery.
 It may also be used as a palliative treatment.
-Palliative means that the intention of the treatment is not to cure the cancer, but to manage a symptom such as pain.
+Palliative treatment manages symptoms like pain but does not cure the cancer.

 Other Medication Treatments